-- Read the acceptable use agreement and encourage their children to adhere to it. - Support our online safety approaches by discussing online safety issues with their children and reinforcing appropriate and safe online behaviours at home.
+- Read the Acceptable Use policy and encourage their children to adhere to it. - Support our online safety approaches by discussing online safety issues with their children and reinforcing appropriate and safe online behaviours at home. - Role model safe and appropriate use of technology and social media. - Abide by the Home-School Agreement and Acceptable Use Policy. - Identify changes in behaviour that could indicate that their child is at risk of harm online.

-- Role model safe and appropriate use of technology and social media. - Abide by the home-school agreement and acceptable use agreement. - Identify changes in behaviour that could indicate that their child is at risk of harm online. - Seek help and support from the setting, or other appropriate agencies, if they or their child encounter risk or concerns online. - Contribute to the development of the online safety policies. - Use our systems safely and appropriately. - Take responsibility for their own awareness in relation to the risks and opportunities posed by new and emerging technologies.
+- Seek help and support from the school, or other appropriate agencies, if they or their child encounter risk or concerns online. - Contribute to the development of the online safety policies. - Use our systems and other network resources, safely and appropriately. - Take responsibility for their own awareness in relation to the risks and opportunities posed by new and emerging technologies.